Working in Market - Malaysia

 Commission level: up to 15%

 - There is no formal distinction between wholesalers and retail agencies.
-A few large travel agencies such as Apple Vacations, Forever Travel, Corporate Information Travel, Golden Deluxe, Golden Tourworld, Holiday Tours and Travel, Malaysian Harmony, Sedunia Travel, Pearl Holiday and Parlo Tours take reservations from consumers through their retail network at the same time distribute their packages through smaller travel agencies.
+A few large travel agencies such as Apple Vacations, Forever Travel, Corporate Information Travel, Sedunia Travel, Golden Deluxe, Golden Tourworld, Holiday Tours and Travel, Malaysian Harmony and Parlo Tours take reservations from consumers through their retail network whilst at the same time distribute their packages through smaller travel agencies.

 - GD (Golden Destinations) is a Core Brand from ICE Holidays, they are the leading B2B Travel Wholesaler in Malaysia.
 GD offer their ready-made products and packages, with advertisements and promotions support to smaller travel agencies which have limited access to inbound tour operators and do not undertake consumer advertisement.